Manage backups for deleted instances

 REST v1

-Get a list of final backups
+Get a list of all backups

 Before using any of the request data, make the following replacements: